NaomiNash/DripCards/README.md

 # DripCards
-DripCards is a project that Daria Pacheco and Naomi Nash have been developing for Saint Leo's Software Development course.
+DripCards is a project that Daria Pacheco and Naomi Nash developed for Saint Leo's Software Development course.
-It will be a website application that allows users to upload photos of the clothes in their closet and plan ahead for outfits, discover what clothes they do not wear as often anymore, and find clothes and styles that others wear that they want to replicate.
+It lays the foundation to be a website application that allows users to upload photos of the clothes in their closet and plan ahead for outfits, discover what clothes they do not wear as often anymore, and find clothes and styles that others wear that they want to replicate.